tneotia/html-editor-enhanced/README.md

 2. If you are making a cross platform implementation and are using either the `controller` getter or the `reloadWeb()` method, use `kIsWeb` in your app to ensure you are calling these in the correct platform.

-3. It is recommended to set the editor height to a value less than half the screen size on mobile - `height: 0.5 * MediaQuery.of(context).size.height`.
-This is because Flutter webviews do not rebuild themselves to occupy the available space when the keyboard is active, instead the keyboard overlaps the webview.
-I am trying to find a way to get the available space when the keyboard is active, but so far nothing has worked (I only either get `double.infinity` or `0.0`).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.